 Tarun Suresh

-I'm a third-year undergraduate student in the Computer Science Department at the University of Illinois, Urbana-Champaign advised by Prof. Sasa Misailovic, Prof. Gagandeep Singh, and Prof. Heng Ji.
+I'm a third-year undergraduate student in the Computer Science Department at the University of Illinois, Urbana-Champaign (UIUC).
+I work with Prof. Sasa Misailovic (UIUC), Prof. Gagandeep Singh (UIUC), Prof. Alex Aiken (Stanford), and Prof. Heng Ji (UIUC).

 Email / LinkedIn / Google Scholar